alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-play-pause-icon.md

 |--------------------|---------------|------------|
 | `android:pathData` | `<clip-path>` | `string`   |

 Clip paths are animated via path morphing using the `android:pathData` property.
 They are commonly used to create fill animations.
-For example, in the hourglass animation ([source code][avd_clock_timer]) and the heart break animation ([source code][asl_trimclip_heartbreak]).
+For example, in the hourglass animation and the heart break animation.
 However, they can also be used to create other effects, such as animating the effect of crossing out an icon, as in the second animation below.

 {% include posts/2016/10/22/clipping_paths_demo.html %}